jonmbake/bootstrap3-contact-form/README.md

 A simple bootstrap 3 contact form using [SecureImage](https://github.com/dapphp/securimage) Captcha.

-## Using This Contact Form Within Your Bootstrap 3 Project
+## To Use This Within Your Bootstrap 3 Project
 To use this within your project, the assets and library directory must be web accessible within the same directory as the HTML for the contact form.
 The HTML for the contact form can be extracted from index.html (a demo of the contact form).
 The extraction points are labeled with the HTML comments 'EXTRACT HERE'.

 ## Version 1.1 (Current Version)